ravirohit/cdiInjectionWebProj/doc/readme.txt

                         test url: http://localhost:8080/cdiInjectionWebProj/rest/hello/test
  3. @SessionScoped: it is used to maintain session between client and server using cookie. for detailed info please check Q&A section.
  4. @ConversationScoped: yet to checked.
- 5. @Dependent: scope of the bean by default/without annotation is dependent only.
+ 5. @Dependent: the dependent scope is the default scope, if no scope is defined (if a class is not annotated).
+               -> All not annotated classes, or "POJOs", are dependent-scoped.
+               -> In CDI, classes annotated with @Dependent are "pseudo-scoped", what means:
--> @PostConstruct annotation is used on a method that needs to be executed after dependency injection is done to perform any initialization.
+               -> "No injected instance of the bean is ever shared between multiple injection points" -> @PostConstruct annotation is used on a method that needs to be executed after dependency injection is done to perform any initialization.
 -> @Producers: In CDI, a Producer method generates an object that can then be injected.
                -> Producer methods can be used when we want to inject an object that is not itself a bean, when the concrete type of the object to be